 This policy has been established to provide fair and equitable access to library materials that are available for loan from the Fairbanks North Star Borough Public Libraries.

-Any person 18 years of age or older residing or owning property in the Fairbanks North Star Borough (FNSB) is eligible for a free library card from the FNSB Public Libraries.
+Any person age 6 and older residing or owning property in the Fairbanks North Star Borough (FNSB) is eligible for a free library card from the FNSB Public Libraries.
+Minors ages 6 to 17 must be accompanied by their legal guardian in order to obtain a library card.
 There is a fee to replace a card.
-The following information is required in order to obtain a standard library card as an adult, or to sign for a card on behalf of a minor:

 RESPONSIBILITIES OF LIBRARY CARDHOLDERS

 All cardholders accept responsibility for any use of their card, and agree to abide by library policies and procedures.
 Patrons should have their library cards in their possession in order to borrow library materials.
-Photo identification will be required of patrons wishing to check out materials without their library cards.
-Patrons whom staff can personally identify are allowed to borrow without showing ID.
-A patron under age 18 may give an address and date of birth in lieu of ID.
 Lost or stolen cards must be reported immediately, and any change of name, address, email address, or phone number should be reported promptly.

 BORROWING LIBRARY MATERIALS